marschall-lab/gaftools/docs/guide.rst

 Usage
 -----

-The :code:`find_path` subcommand takes 2 obligatory inputs, a GFA file and node path (like :code:`">s82312<s82313"` (with the quotes))  or file path which has node paths.
+The :code:`find_path` subcommand takes 2 obligatory inputs, a GFA file and either a node path :code:`-p, --path` (e.g., :code:`">s82312<s82313"` (with the quotes)) or file path which has node paths each on a separate line with :code:`--paths_file`.
 It returns the sequence of the path(s) by default but using the :code:`--fasta` flag, the sequences will be returned as a FASTA file.

+If one of the paths does not exist, the process will terminate, the user can use :code:`-k, --keep-going` to skip the paths that do not exist and continue with the next path if available.

 .. code-block::
   :caption: find_path arguments

-  usage: gaftools find_path [-h] [-o OUTPUT] [-f] GFA path
+    usage: gaftools find_path [-h] [-p PATH] [--paths_file PATHS_FILE] [-k] [-o OUTPUT] [-f] GFA

-  Find the genomic sequence of a given GFA path.
+    Find the genomic sequence of a given connected GFA path.

     positional arguments:
-    GFA                   Input GFA file (can be bgzip-compressed) path                  GFA node path to retrieve the sequence (e.g., ">s82312<s82313") OR a filepath containing node paths in different lines
+      GFA                   GFA file (can be bgzip-compressed)

-  optional arguments:
+    options:
-    -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+      -h, --help            show this help message and exit -p PATH, --path PATH  GFA node path to retrieve the sequence (e.g., ">s82312<s82313") with the quotes --paths_file PATHS_FILE
+                            File containing the paths to retrieve the sequences for, each path on new line -k, --keep-going      Keep going after instead of stopping when a path does not exist -o OUTPUT, --output OUTPUT
                             Output file.
 If omitted, use standard output.
       -f, --fasta           Flag to output the sequence as a FASTA file with the seqeunce named seq_<node path>
+    gaftools error: the following arguments are required: GFA

 .. _gaftools-gfa2rgfa: